CARCHEX vs. Endurance

 CARCHEX vs. Endurance availability

 CARCHEX is available in all 50 states, including California (which has strict laws surrounding extended car warranties).
-Endurance is also available in California and most other states, but it doesn’t operate in Massachusetts.
+Endurance is also available in California, but the company’s plans are sold as mechanical breakdown insurance (MBI) in the state.

 CARCHEX | Endurance | |